 Sofosbuvir/Velpatasvir

-The daily fixed-dose combination of sofosbuvir (400 mg)/velpatasvir (100 mg) for 12 weeks was approved by the FDA for the treatment of genotype 1 infection in treatment-naive patients based on ASTRAL-1.
-This placebo-controlled trial involved a 12-week course of sofosbuvir/velpatasvir administered to 624 participants with genotype 1, 2, 4, 5, or 6 who were treatment-naive (n=423) or previously treated with interferon-based therapy, with or without ribavirin or a protease inhibitor (n=201) (Feld, 2015).
-Of the 328 genotype 1 patients included, 323 achieved SVR12 with no difference in SVR12 observed by subtype (98% 1a, 99% 1b).
-Among 121 participants (all genotypes) classified as having cirrhosis, 120 achieved SVR12 (99%).
+The daily fixed-dose combination of sofosbuvir (400 mg)/velpatasvir (100 mg) for 12 weeks was approved by the FDA for the treatment of genotype 1 infection in treatment-naive persons based on ASTRAL-1.
+This placebo-controlled trial involved a 12-week course of sofosbuvir/velpatasvir administered to 624 participants with genotype 1, 2, 4, 5, or 6 infection who were treatment-naive (n=423) or previously treated with interferon-based therapy, with or without ribavirin or a protease inhibitor (n=201) (Feld, 2015).
+Of the 328 participants with genotype 1 infection included in the study, 323 achieved SVR12 with no difference in SVR12 rate observed by subtype (98% 1a; 99% 1b).
+Among 121 participants (all genotypes) classified as having cirrhosis, 99% (120/121) achieved SVR12.
 Baseline NS5A RASs (at 15% cutoff)—reported in 11% of genotype 1a and 18% of genotype 1b participant samples tested—did not influence SVR12 rate for genotype 1 (Hézode, 2018).
 Of the 2 virologic failures in ASTRAL-1 (<1% of treated participants), both were genotype 1 and had baseline RASs.
 There was no significant difference in the rates of adverse events in the sofosbuvir/velpatasvir vs placebo groups.

 Glecaprevir/Pibrentasvir

-EXPEDITION-1 investigated use of the daily fixed-dose combination of glecaprevir (300 mg)/pibrentasvir (120 mg) administered as three 100 mg/40 mg fixed-dose combination pills in DAA-naive (75%) or -experienced (interferon or peginterferon ± ribavirin, or sofosbuvir plus ribavirin ± peginterferon) patients with compensated cirrhosis.
-Of 146 patients with genotype 1, 2, 4, 5, or 6 given 12 weeks of glecaprevir/pibrentasvir, 145 (99%) achieved SVR12; all genotype 1b patients achieved SVR (Forns, 2017).
+EXPEDITION-1 investigated use of the daily fixed-dose combination of glecaprevir (300 mg)/pibrentasvir (120 mg) administered as three 100 mg/40 mg fixed-dose combination pills in DAA-naive (75%) or DAA-experienced (interferon or peginterferon ± ribavirin, or sofosbuvir plus ribavirin ± peginterferon) persons with compensated cirrhosis.
+Of 146 participants with genotype 1, 2, 4, 5, or 6 infection given 12 weeks of glecaprevir/pibrentasvir, 99% (145/146) achieved SVR12; all genotype 1b participants achieved SVR (Forns, 2017).

-EXPEDITION-2, a study of glecaprevir/pibrentasvir in 153 HIV/HCV-coinfected adults with genotype 1, 2, 3, 4, 5, or 6, utilized 8 weeks of treatment for noncirrhotic patients and 12 weeks for cirrhotic patients (the recommended durations approved by the FDA).
-The overall SVR12 rate was 98% and there were no observed virologic failures among the 94 patients with genotype 1 infection (Rockstroh, 2017).
-In EXPEDITION-1 and EXPEDITION-2, neither subtype (1a vs 1b) nor the presence of baseline RASs impacted SVR12 results in DAA-naive genotype 1 patients.
+EXPEDITION-2, a study of glecaprevir/pibrentasvir in 153 adults with HIV/HCV coinfection with genotype 1, 2, 3, 4, 5, or 6 infection, utilized 8 weeks of treatment for participants without cirrhosis and 12 weeks for those with cirrhosis (the recommended durations approved by the FDA).
+The overall SVR12 rate was 98% (150/153); there were no observed virologic failures among the 94 participants with genotype 1 infection (Rockstroh, 2018).
+In EXPEDITION-1 and EXPEDITION-2, neither subtype (1a versus 1b) nor the presence of baseline RASs impacted SVR12 rate in DAA-naive genotype 1 persons.

-EXPEDITION-8 evaluated glecaprevir/pibrentasvir for a reduced duration of 8 weeks in 280 treatment-naive patients with compensated cirrhosis and genotype 1 (n=136, genotype 1b), 2, 4, 5 or 6 infection.
-Patients with a prior history of decompensation, hepatocellular carcinoma, and HIV or HBV coinfection were excluded from this study.
-SVR12 was 99% with no virologic failures (Brown, 2018).
+EXPEDITION-8 evaluated glecaprevir/pibrentasvir for a reduced duration of 8 weeks in treatment-naive persons with compensated cirrhosis and genotype 1 (n=136, genotype 1b), 2, 4, 5 or 6 infection.
+People with a prior history of decompensation, hepatocellular carcinoma, and HIV or HBV coinfection were excluded from this study.
+SVR12 rate was 99% with no virologic failures (Brown, 2020).
 A meta-analysis of real-world cohorts that examined glecaprevir/pibrentasvir treatment response among adults demonstrated SVR12 rates of 99.6% (n=848) and 98.2% (n=60) among participants with genotype 1 infection without or with compensated cirrhosis, respectively, with 8 weeks of treatment (Lampertico, 2020).

 Elbasvir/Grazoprevir

-The recommendation for use of daily fixed-dose elbasvir (50 mg)/grazoprevir (100 mg) in cirrhotic patients with genotype 1 infection is based on 92 patients (22% of the study cohort) in the phase 3 C-EDGE trial who had Metavir F4 disease (Zeuzem, 2015f).
-SVR12 was 97% in the subgroup of cirrhotic patients.
-A similar 97% (28/29) SVR12 rate had previously been demonstrated in genotype 1 cirrhotic treatment-naive patients treated with 12 weeks of elbasvir/grazoprevir without ribavirin in the open-label phase 2 C-WORTHY trial, which enrolled both HCV-monoinfected and HIV/HCV-coinfected patients (Lawitz, 2015c).
-Presence or absence of cirrhosis does not appear to alter the efficacy of the elbasvir/grazoprevir regimen (Zeuzem, 2017); (Lawitz, 2015c).
+The recommendation for use of daily fixed-dose elbasvir (50 mg)/grazoprevir (100 mg) in persons with cirrhosis and genotype 1 infection is based on 92 participants (22% of the study cohort) in the phase 3 C-EDGE trial who had Metavir F4 disease (Zeuzem, 2015f).
+SVR12 rate was 97% in the subgroup of participants with cirrhosis.
+A similar 97% (28/29) SVR12 rate had previously been demonstrated in treatment-naive persons with genotype 1 infection and cirrhosis treated with 12 weeks of elbasvir/grazoprevir without ribavirin in the open-label phase 2 C-WORTHY trial, which enrolled both persons with HCV monoinfection and HIV/HCV coinfection (Lawitz, 2015c).
+The presence or absence of cirrhosis does not appear to alter the efficacy of the elbasvir/grazoprevir regimen (Zeuzem, 2017); (Lawitz, 2015c).

 Ledipasvir/Sofosbuvir

-The daily fixed-dose combination of ledipasvir (90 mg)/sofosbuvir (400 mg) was approved by the FDA for the treatment of genotype 1 infection in treatment-naive patients based on 2 registration trials: ION-1 (865 treatment-naive patients; those with cirrhosis were included) and ION-3 (647 treatment-naive patients; those with cirrhosis were excluded).
-ION-1 investigated length of treatment (12 weeks vs 24 weeks) and the need for ribavirin (Afdhal, 2014a).
-SVR12 rates were 97% to 99% across all study arms with no difference in SVR based on length of treatment, use of ribavirin, or genotype 1 subtype.
+The daily fixed-dose combination of ledipasvir (90 mg)/sofosbuvir (400 mg) was approved by the FDA for the treatment of genotype 1 infection in treatment-naive persons based on 2 registration trials: ION-1 (865 treatment-naive participants; those with cirrhosis were included) and ION-3 (647 treatment-naive participants; those with cirrhosis were excluded).
+ION-1 investigated length of treatment (12 weeks versus 24 weeks) and the need for ribavirin (Afdhal, 2014a).
+SVR12 rates were 97% to 99% across all study arms with no difference in SVR rate based on length of treatment, use of ribavirin, or genotype 1 subtype.
 Sixteen percent of participants enrolled were classified as cirrhotic.
-There was no difference in SVR12 rate in cirrhotic (97%) versus noncirrhotic patients (98%).
+There was no difference in SVR12 rates in persons with cirrhosis (97%) compared with those without cirrhosis (98%).